Visual Management - Visualization as a tool for better processes

 - Signals can be understood intuitively

-- no knowledge of a local language required
+- no knowledge of a locally valid language required

 - even illiterate people understand the signals

-Visual management can and should be used in every company to present information in a simple and transparent way.
-Because the phrase "out of sight, out of mind."
+Visual management can and should be used in every company to present information simply and transparently.
+Because the phrase, "Out of sight, out of mind."
 Is in the nature of man.
-Thus, Visual Management can help to keep the overview of all tasks and thus become much more efficient and effective.
+Thus, Visual Management can help to keep track of all tasks and thus become much more efficient and effective.

 Limits of visual management

-Despite the advantages, visual signals are also subject to certain limitations:
+Despite the advantages, visual signals also have certain limitations:

 - Receivers sometimes ignore too many visual signals

-- visual signals must meet standards so that everyone can understand them
+- visual signals must comply with standards so that everyone understands them

 Conclusion on Visual Management

-With visual management, communication between all participants in a project can be optimally supported.
-It is suitable for a quick overview of all (even time-critical) processes and helps to exchange information easily.
+Visual management can optimally support communication between all participants in a project.
+It is suitable for a quick overview of all (also time-critical) processes and helps to exchange information in a simple way.

 Visual management can be applied to a wide variety of work areas.
-A good visualization helps to identify potential problems and errors without delay and to solve them directly.
+Good visualization helps to ensure that potential problems and errors are detected without delay and corrected immediately.

-We are happy to support you in the introduction of visual management and the application of lean methods to optimize your processes.
+We are happy to support you in the introduction of visual management as well as the application of lean methods to optimize your processes.